Skip to Main Content

 December is a hectic time.
-Most people’s inboxes are filling up with holiday sale reminders and requests from other organizations, so it’s important to make your year-end appeals to stand out to your readers.
+Most people’s inboxes are filling up with holiday sale reminders and requests from other organizations, so it’s important to make your year-end appeals stand out to your readers.
 This can feel like a huge challenge, but donor-centric appeals will help you do just that.
 Let’s break down exactly what it means to craft a donor-centric year-end appeal and why it will help your message resonate with your donors.

 Know Your Story

 Before you begin to craft your ask, it’s important to consider how you want to frame it.
-Even though personalization is important, you can still use the same core story across your separate audience.
+Even though personalization is important, you can still use the same core story across your separate audiences.
 Once you’ve identified the story you’ll use, consider ways you can make your donors a part of that narrative.
 Identifying your area of focus first will make the rest of the writing process go smoothly.

 Quality Over Quantity